 In the bluntest sense of the term, suicidal ideation is the thought/want of taking your own life.
 In this term, there are two types of suicidal ideations: passive and active.
 Passive suicidal ideation expresses itself when the individual has thoughts of wanting to die or wishing for it but has no actual plans of committing suicide.
 Active suicidal ideation takes passive thoughts and puts them into action by having the intent and plan to commit suicide.

 There are a few simple signs that you or a loved one may be suffering from suicidal ideation.
 These include:

-Remember whether you or a loved one is going through passive or action suicidal ideation, no expression is no less serious than the other.
+Remember whether you or a loved one is going through active or passive suicidal ideation, no expression is no less serious than the other.
 If you’re reading this for a loved one, you may want to ask if they’re having any suicidal thoughts.
 This expresses that you are concerned and care about them.
 At Valley Behavioral Health, we treat everyone.
 If you or a loved one are expressing any of these symptoms, call us today so we can provide you the proper suicidal ideation treatment and get you back on the road to longevity.